-A town hall meeting for locals to decry the last three weekends of No. 7 train suspensions is scheduled for March 27 to go over the details of the service disruption, expected to last for 19 more weekends.
+A town hall meeting for locals to decry the last three weekends of No. 7 train suspensions is scheduled for Thursday to go over the details of the service disruption, expected to last for 19 more weekends.

 Local elected officials, who asked the MTA to set the meeting up, and MTA NYC Transit President Carmen Bianco are expected to hear feedback from community members.

 “I really thought the community should have the same access and same right to get the briefing and be able to ask their own questions,” Councilman Jimmy Van Bramer said.
 “I want the folks to be able to share with the MTA how they feel about this and why it is so harmful to their business and everyday lives.”

 Senator Michael Gianaris said the MTA does not realize Long Island City has become a destination.
 The community has attempted to be more reasonable with the agency, but without success.

 “It’s nice to have a dialogue, but a dialogue without action is not that helpful,” Gianaris said.
 “I hope this time is different.
 We’re going to keep their feet to the fire.”